Palethorn/native-adaptive-streaming/README.md

 <!--
     Modifications copyright (C) 2017 David Ćavar
  -->
-# This has became a legacy project now.
+# This is a legacy project now.
 New project is at https://github.com/Palethorn/nas-extension

 Forked from https://github.com/gramk/chrome-hls and added additional features.